Kids With Autism

 To avoid swamping this page with to much information you can read facts about autism here.
-You can read the answers to questions like what is autism?
-There are famous people who have autism, read about them here.
+You can read the answers to questions such as "what is autism"?
+There are famous people who have autism, read about famous people with autism here

 You will often find that these kids stand out, not necessarily because they look different but because of their interaction with the world and those around them.
 This makes it much harder on these kids, they don't look different and therefore there is an expectation for them to behave normally.
 When this doesn't happen our kids are often susceptible to bullying by both other children and ignorant adults alike.